Year 6 Animals including Humans

 What The Student Says

 Measuring my heart rate and drawing graphs was difficult, but I feel like I have got better at it.
 I enjoyed modelling the heart as it helped me to remember some of the blood vessel names.
 I know it's really important to look after my heart by exercising and eating healthily, otherwise it could lead to heart disease and heart attacks.
+I know smoking and drinking alcohol are not good for people's health.

 What knowledge and skills have been developed?